Wise-394/Infiknight/README.md

-Infiknight a 2D infinite side scroller where you play as a brave knight on a never-ending journey.
+<h2>Infiknight a 2D infinite side scroller where you play as a brave knight on a never-ending journey.
-Your mission is to attack enemies, jump through platforms and survive as long as you can
+Your mission is to attack enemies, jump through platforms and survive as long as you can </h2>

-Controls
+<b>Controls</b>
 Spacebar - jump (for windows)

 jump button - Jump